pedroandrade1977/Hubitat-LinktapMQTT/README.md

 The following features while supported have not been thoroughly tested, as I only own one gateway and device:
   •	Multiple gateways
   •	Multiple devices per gateway
   •	Alerts besides the water cut-off

-**Known issues**

-•	Currently Linktap Gateway is responding with incorrect code for the Dismiss Alert command.
-This does not prevent the correct execution of the command.
-I have notified Linktap of this issue

 **Installation**